moleculerjs/site/source/docs/0.14/lifecycle.md

 This section describes what happens when the broker is starting & stopping.

 ### Starting logic
-The broker starts transporter connecting but it doesn't publish the local service list to remote nodes.
-When it's done, it starts all services (calls service `started` handler).
+The broker starts transporter connecting.
+When it's done, it doesn't publish the local service list to remote nodes because it can't accept request yet.
+It starts all services (calls every service `started` handler).
 Once all services start successfully, broker publishes the local service list to remote nodes.
 Hence remote nodes send requests only after all local service are started properly.

 <div align="center">
     <img src="assets/lifecycle/broker-start.svg" alt="Broker starting lifecycle diagram" />